-It is obvious that I have not been very busy working on the Airstream.
+It may have been obvious that I was not very busy working on the Airstream.
 Yes, life goes on and there are too many distractions.

 However, I have not lost my zeal to complete this monumental project .